opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/features.md

 }).addTo(map);
 ```

-#### Openlayers
+#### OpenLayers

-[Openlayers](https://openlayers.org/) also understands GeoJSON by default.
-An OGC API - Features response can be consumed using the folllowing code:
+[OpenLayers](https://openlayers.org/) also understands GeoJSON by default.
+An OGC API - Features response can be consumed using the following code:

 ```javascript
 fetch('https://demo.ldproxy.net/zoomstack/collections/airports/items?limit=100', {